christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 Calling `y.backward()` a second time will lead to a RunTime Error.
 In order to accumulate the gradients into `x.grad`, you need to set `retain_graph=True` during the first backward call.

-Let's confirm this in a  case where the input is multi-dimensional:
+Let's confirm this in a  case where the input is multi-dimensional and reduced into a scalar with a sum operator:

 ```python
 x = Variable(torch.ones(2), requires_grad=True)